Gareth Raynor: 2010s

 For 2010's Super League XV, Raynor signed for Crusaders on a short-term deal, pending the results of his upcoming court case.
 During the opening match of 2010's Super League XV against Leeds Rhinos, Raynor scored Crusaders first try of the season and only try of the match, going on to lose 34–6.

-Raynor was jailed for 15 months on 17 May 2010 for his part in an eBay ink cartridges and computer games scam and breaching a suspended sentence for assault.
-Despite a lucrative rugby career Raynors scam netted over £36k.
-He imported fake ink and Nintendo games cartridges from the Far East and re-packed it.
-He was caught after a complaint from EPSON ink manufacturers which made test buys from his eBay site.
+In May 2010, Raynor was jailed for 15 months for his part in a fake ink cartridge and computer games scam, and for breaching a previously suspended sentence relating to an assault.
+He was granted an early release after serving seven months of his sentence.

 On 16 September 2010 it was confirmed that he had signed a 1-year deal with the Bradford Bulls.
 Raynor featured in three of the four pre-season games.
 He played against Halifax, Dewsbury Rams and Wakefield Trinity Wildcats.
 He scored a try against Halifax.

-Gareth featured from Round 1 (Leeds Rhinos) to Round 5 (Huddersfield Giants).
+Gareth was featured from Round 1 (Leeds Rhinos) to Round 5 (Huddersfield Giants).
 He picked up an injury then returned in Round 10 (Salford City Reds) through to Round 12 (Catalans Dragons).
 Raynor's next game would be Round 14 (Hull Kingston Rovers), he was suspended for the next two games.
 He then played in Round 17 (St. Helens).
 Gareth then played in seven consecutive games from Round 19 (Leeds Rhinos) until Round 25 (Wigan Warriors).
-Raynor then featured in Round 27 (Wakefield Trinity Wildcats).
+Raynor was then featured in Round 27 (Wakefield Trinity Wildcats).
 He also appeared in the Challenge Cup games against Halifax and Wigan Warriors during this match he was sent off for punching Sam Tomkins.
 He scored tries against Huddersfield Giants (1 try), Hull Kingston Rovers (1 try), Catalans Dragons (1 try), Castleford Tigers (1 try) and Halifax (2 tries).
 He signed a 1-year extension with the Bradford Bulls.

-He was sacked by the Bradford Bulls in the off-season for undisclosed reasons.
+His contract with Bradford was terminated in September 2011 for "a severe breach of club discipline".

 He signed for the Featherstone Rovers for the 2012 season, but he only played 4-matches, scoring 3-tries.

 After 22 July 2013 he signed a year-long contract with the London Skolars in the Kingstone Press Championship 1 which proved as quite a shock to all the rugby league admirers.
 He provided a try 2 minutes into his début for the London Skolars against Oldham.